Looking for the best travel jobs to earn money on the road? You’ve come to the right place.

 Companies pay sites like UserTesting to gather data and feedback about their websites and apps.
 UserTesting collects this data by hiring “testers” to go to a website (or app), complete some tasks, and give oral feedback.

-#90 – Search engine evaluator
+98. Search engine evaluator

 Google algorithms are smart, but they still make mistakes.
 That’s why human evaluators are needed to analyze search results and ensure the most relevant, high-quality content shows up on top.

-#91 – App downloader
+99. App downloader

 There are several market research apps that’ll pay you to offer opinions, play games, take pictures, share content, test services, write diaries, download apps, or participate in free trials.

-#92 – Real estate investor
+100. Real estate investor

 I fell into this business by accident/marriage.
 It’s turned out to be shockingly lucrative, and I now consider it one of the best travel jobs out there.

 All you need is a property manager to take care of things while you’re off traveling the world.
 If you want to start small, you can invest in a real estate portfolio with as little as $500.

-#93 – Rent your place
+101. Rent your place

-Instead of saving thousands of dollars for a trip, why not put it towards a downpayment on a house you can rent out to help pay for your trip.
+Instead of saving thousands of dollars for a trip, why not put it towards a downpayment on a house you can rent out to help pay for your trip?